-This winter I’ve been hiding in the forest north of Montreal painting my brains out.
-Inspired by Hilma af Klint’s channeled spiritualist paintings at the very beginning of abstraction, I chose the palette and metaphor of black and white and rainbows.
+For the past year I’ve been hiding in the forest north of Montreal painting my brains out.
+Inspired by Hilma af Klint’s channeled spiritualist paintings at the very beginning of abstraction, I chose the palette and metaphor of black & white & rainbows.
 I went back and forth between geometric and totally abstract forms.
 Some of the pieces were responses to music, some were illustrations of emotional events and others came out of meditation and dreams.
 And so a strange field of visions was planted, many of which I am still trying to figure out!
 See the full series here.

 Lakshmi’s Garden is a listening painting made with ink and acrylic paint.
 For this piece, I listened to the mantra ‘om shreem mahalakshmiyei namaha’ throughout its creation.
 Lakshmi is a Goddess of Abundance.
 I imagined that her garden of heavenly delights would be filled with the mystical seeds of future earth fruits that begin with sacred geometry and flow into organic forms.
 The landscape is all colours and is more like the free-floating lightspace of very small and very large perspectives unbound by the usual horizon that human bodies experience while relating to the heavenly body of earth.